nefelitav/inverted-search-engine/README.md

 ## Introduction
 The current project is a modified version of The SIGMOD 2013 Programming Contest.
 The application tackles the task of receiving a stream of documents and queries and matching them up, utilizing different metrics.
-The goal is to minimize the system response time. \\ \\
+The goal is to minimize the system response time.
 The program is implemented in C++ language, using Object-Oriented Programming, taking advantage of Encapsulation, Data Security and Organization.

 ## Implementation Description

 ### Query
 It contains a one-dimensional array of characters, where the words from the input are stored.
 We chose to use a 1d array, instead of a 2d, in order to save time by minimizing the times we read from disk, since the whole array can be stored in RAM (contiguous allocation).
-So, to access a word saved in Query (getWord function) instead of array[i][j] (2d array hypothesis) we return $arrary[i*(MAX\_WORD\_LENGTH + 1)]$ .The class is composed of a constructor, destructor some getters and also some print functions for debugging.
+So, to access a word saved in Query (getWord function) instead of array[i][j] (2d array hypothesis) we return arrary[i*(MAX\_WORD\_LENGTH + 1)] .The class is composed of a constructor, destructor some getters and also some print functions for debugging.
 Also, it is made with respect to the limitations given in the core.h file.
 We have made the assumption that the input has a specific form, words that are split by spaces (one or more).
 The words can contain any type of character and in case the word is too big or too small or in case too many words are given, the extra/inappropriate words are ignored, causing no issue to the execution.
 In order to copy blocks of memory from the input to the Query, we used memcpy, which is the most efficient way to perform such a task.
 Also, we used strtok to handle word extraction from strings.
 Exception is thrown if the input is NULL.

 ### Document
 It also contains a one-dimensional array of characters.
 The same as for the Query class applies here.